Planning your trip to Olympic? Check out our Top 10 Tips to Plan Like A Park Ranger

 As always, visitors are urged to plan ahead, hike smart, pack the Ten Essentials, and have an emergency plan— even for a short day hike.
-Consider learning CPR and basic wilderness first aid, especially if you are planning to hike, ski, or snowshoe in the backcountry.
-Leaving an accurate itinerary with an emergency contact is a critical step for any trip in the backcountry.
+Consider learning CPR and basic wilderness first aid, especially if you are planning to hike in the backcountry.
+Leaving an accurate itinerary with an emergency contact is a critical step for any trip.

-While the listed areas are accessible for visitors to enjoy, a return to full operations will continue to be phased and services may be limited.
-When recreating, please follow local area health orders, practice Leave No Trace principles, and avoid crowding and high-risk outdoor activities.
-Recreate responsibly by keeping social distance, wearing a face covering when social distance cannot be maintained, avoiding high risk activities, and staying home if you feel sick.
+While the listed areas are accessible for visitors to enjoy, a return to full operations will continue to be phased, and services may be limited.
+When recreating, please follow local area health orders and recreate responsibly by keeping social distance, wearing a face covering when social distance cannot be maintained, avoiding high risk activities, and staying home if you feel sick.

 The CDC has offered guidance to help people recreating in parks and open spaces prevent the spread of infectious diseases.
 We will continue to monitor all park functions to ensure that visitors adhere to CDC guidance for mitigating risks associated with the transmission of COVID-19 and take any additional steps necessary to protect public health.

-- Know before you go.
+Know before you go.
 Visit NPS.gov/findapark for current park conditions and availability of restrooms and other facilities.
-Make a plan, follow the 10 Essentials, and if you are sick, stay home.
+Make a plan, pack the 10 Essentials, and if you are sick, stay home.

 The NPS conducts thousands of search and rescues servicewide each year, many of which could be avoided with visitors planning and making responsible decisions.
 During the ongoing health crisis, it’s critical that we make wise choices to keep our national park rangers and first responders out of harm’s way.
 Please follow these Recreate Responsibly tips to safely spend time outside.